Academic Writing Tips

 When everyone’s writing about sports injuries and summer jobs, the best way to get noticed is by choosing a topic no one else would think of.
 A strong essay tells an honest, personal, and specific story.
 We designed these topics to help you uncover the stories that reveal your personality, your way of thinking, and the moments that shaped you.

-14. Your Favorite Failure: Not every mistake turns into success.
-Write about one that didn’t, but still shaped you.
+14. Your Favorite Failure: Some failures never ‘flip’ into success.
+Write about one that still shaped how you handle setbacks.

 16. An Object You Can’t Let Go Of: What is it?
 What does it represent?
 What memory or feeling does it hold?